process-analytics/bpmn-visualization-js/CONTRIBUTING.md

   - Open [github releases](https://github.com/process-analytics/bpmn-visualization-js/releases)
   - The draft release for the newly tagged version should already exist:
-    - [release-drafter](https://github.com/release-drafter/release-drafter) creates or updates draft release for the next version each time a pull request is merged on the `master` branch.
+    - [release-drafter](https://github.com/release-drafter/release-drafter) creates or updates draft release for the next version each time a pull request is merged to the `master` branch.
     - create a new release if it is missing or rename the existing one.
+  - Create a new draft release and name it `New`.
+This ensures that development can continue without impacting the writing of the release content.
+That way, if a PR is merged, `release-drafter` will update the `New` draft release keeping the in-progress release untouched.
-  - Assign the new tag as release target and save the draft: this ensures that next merged pull requests will be assign to a new release by `release-drafter` even if the current draft is not published.
+  - Assign the new tag as release target and save the draft (this should have already been managed by `release-drafter`)
-  - Check `This is a pre-release`
+  - Ensure that `This is a pre-release` is unchecked (except if we are releasing alpha, beta, rc, ...)
   - In the release description (check previous releases as a source of inspiration)
     - at least add/update a link to the related milestone
     - put screenshots/gif of the new features